 We didn’t stop there.
 Taking the exercise one step further, we taught her one other valuable lesson.
 Like many children, she has a hard time understanding the importance of turning off a light switch– so we started “charging” her.
 Using a calculator at CSGNetwork we figured it cost us approximately twenty-cents every time she left a light on in her room or bathroom (or both).

 She was surprised to see how quickly those twenty-cent charges added up.
-By the end of the first week she owed us the same amount as her allowance.
-When we demanded she “pay up” for her bad habit she balked.
-That “no big deal” attitude disappeared when it hit her own personal pocket book.
+By the end of the first week, she owed us the same amount as her allowance.
+When we demanded she “pay up” for the bad habit she balked.
+That “no big deal” attitude disappeared when it hit her own personal pocketbook.

 - Weekly allowances